Gershgorin circle theorem: Example illustrating Taussky's theorem

 Observe that the smallest eigenvalue, $\lambda_1 = 0$, lies exactly at the left endpoint of all three Gershgorin intervals: [0, 2], [0, 4], and [0, 2].

 By Taussky’s Theorem, since the matrix is symmetric and irreducible, and one eigenvalue lies at the boundary of a Gershgorin interval, that eigenvalue must lie at the boundary of every Gershgorin interval.
 This condition is satisfied here.

-This example illustrates how eigenvalues of symmetric, irreducible matrices can lie exactly on the boundaries of all Gershgorin intervals, as constrained by Taussky’s refinement of the Gershgorin Circle Theorem.